UMD-Summer-2021-ASR/quizzr-server/README.md

 ## Using Docker
 There is a Dockerfile that you can use to build the Docker image for this repository.
 Alternatively, you can pull from the [Docker Hub repository](https://hub.docker.com/r/chrisrapp999/quizzr_server) for the image.\
+Prior to starting the Docker container, you will need to do the following:
+1. If you do not have `gdrive_authentication.py`, download it onto your machine.
+1. Create a directory named `privatedata` in the same parent directory as `gdrive_authentication.py`.
+1. Place `gdrive_secret.json` (see [Installation](#Installation)) in the `privatedata` directory.
+1. Run `gdrive_authentication.py`.

 The following command includes notable arguments for running this image:
   ```bash
   $ docker run -p 5000:5000 \